Susmita-Dey/TextUtils/README.md

 - Extract Text
 - Copy to clipboard
 - Listen text and stop it
-- Count characters and words
+- Count characters, words, statements, questions, exclamations in the text
 - Preview input text

 ## Screenshot